Skip to Content

 20) Take a dip in a cenote

 Things to do in Mexico's Riviera Maya?
-Snorkeling in a cenote is unique.
+Snorkeling or swimming in a cenote is unique.

 Things to do in Mexico’s Riviera Maya?
 Snorkeling or swimming in a cenote is unique